kubeflow/kubeflow/docs_dev/releasing.md

 ## Lifecycle

-Our typical process when getting ready to do a minor release X.Y (i.e. going from X.Y to X.Z); this process doesn't apply for patch releases.
+Our typical process when getting ready to do a minor release vX.Y (i.e. going from vX.Y to vX.Z); this process doesn't apply for patch releases.

 1. Follow the [instructions below](#create-website-branch) to create a release branch for vX.Y
 1. Update `www.kubeflow.org` to point at the vX.Y branch ([see below](#update-kubeflow-org))